 PDF: DC-8 – Flight Assist

+I took sick leave and went home.
 Bobby Jones called a few hours later and told me that he and another controller had driven on the closed runway to view the T38.
 He stated that the cockpit was exposed to the elements, no canopy, full of water, and hailstones the size of softballs.
 The student pilot had been knocked unconscious by a hailstone and that the pilot was suffering from hypothermia.

-This event prepared me for the many Radar Approach emergencies that followed me to retirement to include two aircraft without an operating engine in the clouds and a Boeing 737 with a total electrical failure.
-My future wife was a flight attendant on this Boeing 737.
-I retired from the Federal Aviation Administration in 2004.
+This event prepared me for the many Radar Approach emergencies that followed me to retirement to include two aircraft without an operating engine in the clouds and a Boeing 737 with a total electrical failure at night.
+Unknown to me at that time, my future wife was a flight attendant on this Boeing 737.
+I retired from the Federal Aviation Administration in 2004 (See next post).

-It wasn’t until 1990, after the “Cold War” ended did the public find out that hydrogen bombs were being manufactured at the top secret Pantex plant and only then was Restricted Area P-47 posted on aeronautical charts.
+It wasn’t until 1990, after the “Cold War” ended did the public find out that hydrogen bombs were being manufactured at the top secret Pantex plant and only then was Prohibitive Area P-47 posted on aeronautical charts.